Before retreating inside for the winter. Give your yard some year ending TLC to ensure your lawn will spring to life beautifully next year.

 Using a liquid root fertilizer for trees and shrubs can help stimulate growth during winter months as well.
 Additionally, trees and shrubs could benefit from additional mulch for winter insulation.

-4) Prevent a winter pest invasion.
-Rodents like mice and voles are generally very active this time of year as they are looking for places to keep warm.
+Rodents activity is typically high this time of year as they are looking for places to keep warm.
 Ryan Lawn & Tree offers a rodent guard program that involves installing bate stations around the home.
 These stations are in enclosed boxes that are safe from pets and children.

 Treating for spiders with an exterior spray may be beneficial as they often try to find a way inside as it gets colder.